ruubytes/Maon.py/README.md

 [![Issues][issues-shield]][issues-url]
 [![Issues-Closed][issues-closed-shield]][issues-closed-url]

-Maon is a little hobby project, as well as a project to get to know the Git workflow.
+Maon is a little hobby project, a highly personalized discord bot, as well as a project to get to know the Git workflow.
+Maon is written in `Python3.8+` and tested on `Ubuntu 22.04+ Server / WSL`, but should run on most UNIX platforms, if you can install the required libraries below.

+The most notable functionalities of Maon are:
+- The audio player for Youtube videos / shorts and local files as well as prefix-less sound effects and folder.
-Maon is written in `Python3.8+` and tested on `Ubuntu 20.04+`, `Ubuntu Server 20.04`, `Windows 10`, and `Raspbian Buster`.
-Maon should run on most UNIX platforms, if you can install the required libraries below.
-The most notable functionality of Maon is its chat integrated media browser to browse media files and play them by navigating the browser with emojis that have been added to the media browser embed message.
+- The chat integrated media browser to browse media files and play them by navigating the browser with emojis that have been added to the media browser embed message.

 # Table of Contents:
 - [List of Commands](#list-of-commands)